Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 Once you’re done with the basics of what you want, now let’s talk about how you are going to finance it.
 If you’re not paying all cash, you will need to check if the condo you’re interested in is eligible for financing.
 There are plenty of traditional and non-traditional lending options at your fingertips through most lenders.

 Mortgage lenders have different rules for financing vacation homes vs rental properties.
 If you are simply looking for a second home, you stand a chance at getting a better interest rate and more financing options.
 However, if you rent out your vacation condo, it becomes an investment in the eyes of the bank, and your interest rate is likely to be a bit higher.
+It's good to know that the mortgage rates have fallen to their lowest since May 2023.

 In any case, expect to pay at least 0.50% or higher than the regular interest rate on the mortgage of your second home vs what you would get on a primary home.
 Also, be prepared to dish out a 20-25% down payment for your vacation condo.
 Condo-hotels have more limited lending options and mostly require 40%+ down payments.

-Figuring out the Cost of Ownership
+Figuring Out the Cost of Ownership

 Don’t forget to consider adding these items to your initial or annual budget: